-Strategic Objectives Targets Performance Indicator C. Access to Quality and 90 staff and 15 WDC members Conduct training Number of staff and WDC members Equitable Social Services trained on Data management O&OD trained on Data management O&OD Delivery Improved and PlanRep system by June, 2025 and PlanRep Rehabilitation of 4 Markets by June Solicit fund, involve all stakeholders Number of Markets rehabilitated 2025.
-Conduct general assembly's; sensitize are sensitized in participatory the community to participate on planning by June, 2025 planning D. Quality and Quantity of Working environment in Kasulu Facilitate Construction of 50 Staff Number of houses constructed houses Infrastructure Increased Monitoring and Evaluation activities To strategic plan midterm monitoring Number of projects monitored and enhanced by June, 2025 review and final of strategic plan by 2025 Conduct training on monitoring and evaluated - evaluation
+Strategic Objectives Targets Strategies Performance Indicator 90 staff and 15 WDC members Number of staff and WDC members trained on Data management O&OD trained on Data management O&OD Delivery Improved and PlanRep system by June, 2025 and PlanRep Rehabilitation of 4 Markets by June Solicit fund, involve all stakeholders Number of Markets rehabilitated 2025.
+3 general assembly in 108 Streets Conduct general assembly's; sensitize Number of general assemble conducted are sensitized in participatory the community to participate on planning by June, 2025 planning D. Quality and Quantity of Working environment in Kasulu Facilitate Construction of 50 Staff Number of houses constructed Council Improved by June, 2025 houses Infrastructure Increased Monitoring and Evaluation activities To strategic plan midterm monitoring Number of projects monitored and enhanced by June, 2025 review and final of strategic plan by 2025 Conduct training on monitoring and evaluated 2025 Conduct training on monitoring and evaluation

-A. Services improved and HIV/AIDS Infections reduced

-C. Access to quality and equitable Social services delivery improved
+- A. Services improved and HIV/AIDS Infections reduced - C. Access to quality and equitable Social services delivery improved